HVAC, Technician Tips

 8 HVAC Technician Tips Every New Tech Needs to Know

 Starting a new career is always nerve-wracking, but new home service technicians, in particular, face a myriad of challenges that would require anyone to be quick on their feet.
-But fear not because we’ve assembled the top eight HVAC tech tips you need to know before heading out into the field.
+But fear not because we’ve assembled the top eight HVAC tech tips you need to know before heading out into the field—all the things they might not have taught you in HVAC school.

 1. Keep your eye on the details.

-Just like with any new job, attention-to-detail is paramount—not just to impress your boss but to make your life as a tech a whole lot easier.
-Between customer information, job details, pricebooks, and so much more, there is a lot to keep track of.
-Your best bet: start focusing on customer service before you even hit the road.
+Just like with any new job, attention to detail is paramount—not just to impress your boss but to make your life as a tech a whole lot easier.
+Between customer information, HVAC maintenance job details, pricebooks, and so much more, there is a lot to keep track of.
+Your best bet: Start focusing on customer service before you even hit the road.

 If your company does not have a central database for this type of information, there are comprehensive software solutions—like ServiceTitan—that make it easy for every member of the team to access important information at the touch of a screen.